padalwarpavan/user-api/README.md

 # user-api
-We are inserting user data to mysql user photo
+We are inserting user data to mysql user photo and jwt integration